-Do not operate under the influence of drugs, alcohol, or medications that impair judgment.
+Do not operate the machine while under the influence of drugs, alcohol, or any medication that could affect your ability to use it properly.

 Dress properly.
 Wear heavy long pants, boots, and gloves.
 Do not wear loose clothing, short pants, or jewelry of any kind.
 Secure long hair so it is above shoulder level.
 Keep your hair, clothing, and gloves away from moving parts.
 Loose clothes, jewelry, or long hair can be caught in moving parts.